ava-labs/avalanche-ops/README.md

 **`avalanche-ops`** is the client (or "control plane") that runs on the operator's host machine or test runner, which provisions a set of remote machines based on user-provided configuration. **`avalanched`** is an agent (or daemon) that runs on every remote machine, which creates and installs Avalanche-specific resources (e.g., TLS certificate generation, beacon-node discovery, write avalanche node service file).

-First, provide **`avalanche-ops`** with genesis file and executable binaries to run in remote machines.
-Which then controls remote machines to download and set up such user-provided artifacts.
-Setting up a custom network requires two groups of machines: (1) beacon node (only required for custom network), and (2) non-beacon node.
+To set up a custom network, provide **`avalanche-ops`** with executable binaries to run in remote machines.
+Which then generates a genesis file with pre-funded keys and provisions remote machines to install the user-provided artifacts.
+A custom network requires two groups of machines: (1) beacon node (only required for custom network), and (2) non-beacon node.
 During the bootstrap phase, regardless of its node kind, **`avalanched`** auto-generates TLS certificates and stores them encrypted in the remote storage.
 Beacon nodes publish its information in YAML to the shared remote storage, and non-beacon nodes list the storage to discover beacon nodes.

 ## `avalanche-ops` on AWS